archxta/cse185_project/benchmarking/README.md

 # Benchmarking Single Nucleotide Variant Caller (SNVC) against VarScan

+For convinience and datasize limitation purposes, we are using the .mpileup file that we already generated dunring Lab1 to perform benchmarking.
+We will be using the NA12878_child.mpileup - this can be downloaded from the Juypter Notebook folder corresponding to Lab1.
+We have also included it in this GitHub Repository for easier access.

 ## Step 1: Running our tool on data from Lab1

 ## Step 2: Run VarScan on the same input file by following the steps below: